We left before dawn, hoping to reach the Iron Cross by sunrise.

 The hushed darkness, underlit with a rim of light, gave a feeling of ceremony.
-Our boots crunched a processional.
+Our hiking boots crunched a processional on the dirt path.

 “My country is very flat,” the young man shared, “I have not seen such beauty.”
 Tears ran down his face.

-Then he shared about another, very different morning early in his Camino that also stood out.
+Then he shared about another, very different morning in the first week of his Camino that also stood out.
 Leaving his hostel alone in the early morning darkness, he had walked into a violent rainstorm and had gotten lost.
-Blinded by the dark and rain, he had sheltered under a tree where all his fears and demons had risen around him.
-He ran in terror back towards the town he had left, with the full weight of his backpack bearing him down.
+Blinded by the dark and rain, he had sheltered under a tree where all his fears had risen around him.
+He ran in terror back towards the town he had left, with the full weight of his burdens bearing him down.

 As we walked on in silence, clarity struck me.
 Having released what weighed me down, I could see without my own burdens distorting my vision.

-Christoffer stopped, listened, and embraced me.
+Lars stopped, listened, and embraced me.

 So would I.